There is no good form of nicotine

 His face was leathery but handsome.
 His tan field coat blended well with the aging reeds where we crouched.
 And his camouflage hat, which matched the one he gave me, sat slightly angled atop his silvery hair.

+Seeing him gasp for oxygen during his final days in the hospital sealed my fate as one who would never become a smoker.
+Oh, I tried it once, when I was a kid, thanks to the urging of a friend.
+My eyes watered.
+My nostrils burned.
+And my lungs immediately rebelled.
+This was somehow fun?
+It was the first and last time for me.

 But for all we know about smoking and the hazards it presents to those who find it so captivating, it’s still surprisingly popular among our teens, despite years of successful efforts by the state to curb teen smoking.
-The downward trend of teen smoking was working until 2007 when e-cigarettes were successfully launched.
+The downward trend of teen smoking was working until 2007 when e-cigarettes were successfully launched in the U.S.

 How prevalent has it become?
 In 2016, 5.7% of Minnesota eighth-grade students reported vaping in the last 30 days, according to the Minnesota Department of Health.
 Three years later, that number had doubled to 11.1%.
 A similar story played out for ninth graders.
 In 2016, 9.3% reported they had vaped in the last 30 days.
 But by 2019 it had jumped to 16.3%.
 For juniors, that number went from 17.1% to 26.4%.
 And just to demonstrate how alluring the e-cigarette product is to teens, 21.5% of current e-cig users have never tried any of the conventional tobacco products.
 This is a targeted effort, especially since the flavored approach is so attractive to teens.